 Hephaestus | Definition Mythology | Britannica Hephaestus, in Greek mythology, the god of fire Originally a deity of Asia Minor and the adjoining islands (in particular Lemnos), Hephaestus had an important place of worship at the Lycian Olympus

-Hephaestus – Mythopedia Hephaestus was the Greek god of craftsmanship, smithing, and fire Though lame from birth, he was a master blacksmith who created many magnificent weapons and machines
+Hephaestus – Mythopedia Hephaestus was one of the Twelve Olympians and the god of fire and the forge Though lame from birth, he was a master craftsman, fashioning magnificent weapons, talismen, machines, and buildings for gods and mortals alike

 HEPHAESTUS - Greek God of Smiths Metalworking Hephaestus was the ancient Greek god of fire, smiths, craftsmen, metalworking, stonemasonry and sculpture He was depicted as a bearded man holding a hammer and tongs and sometimes riding a donkey His Roman name was Vulcan